Vehicle Safety Policy

 Policy

-In order to operate a University-Owned, Leased or Rented Vehicle or drive a personal vehicle on behalf of the university, all prospective drivers must have a current and valid driver’s license and any licenses for vehicles requiring additional licensure for operation.
-Drivers also must agree to operate vehicles in accordance with applicable local and federal laws, as well as university policies.
-Seat belts must be worn by drivers and passengers at all times, and drivers must comply with applicable law that precludes or restricts the use of handheld mobile devices or other electronic devices while driving.
+In order to operate a university-owned, leased, or rented vehicle, all prospective Drivers must have a current and valid physical driver’s license from a U.S. state or territory and any licenses for vehicles requiring additional licensure for operation.
+Drivers must agree to operate vehicles in accordance with applicable local, state, and federal laws, any applicable collective bargaining agreements, as well as university policies and guidance.
+Seat belts must be worn by Drivers and passengers at all times, and Drivers must comply with applicable law that precludes or restricts the use of handheld mobile or other electronic devices while driving.
+Further, Drivers are prohibited from operating a university-owned, leased, or rented vehicle while under the influence of alcohol, marijuana, opioids, or any other impairing drug, even if prescribed or obtained over the counter.
 Drivers must also have authorization or direction from their supervisors, directors, or advisors (in the case of students) that such travel is within the scope of the individual’s duties.
+Registered student organizations should also refer to the Student Organization Handbook for further requirements and expectations regarding travel, in addition to what is outlined in this policy.

 For drivers of University-Owned or Leased vehicles:

-Along with the aforementioned requirements, to operate a University-Owned or Leased Vehicle, all prospective drivers must meet the following:
+Along with the requirements stated above, to operate a university-owned or leased vehicle, all prospective Drivers, including students, are expected to comply with the following:

-4. Must complete Health & Emergency Management Safety’s driver safety training program; (faculty and staff are exempt from this requirement, unless they are operating 12 passenger vans).
+2. Complete the driver safety training program (faculty and staff (collectively, “employees”) are exempt from this requirement, unless they are operating 10-12-passenger vans).

-Departments are responsible for allowing only approved faculty, staff or students to operate vehicles on their behalf, and are responsible for maintenance and registration of all departmental vehicles.
+Departments are responsible for allowing only approved faculty, staff, or students to operate vehicles on the university’s behalf and are responsible for maintenance and registration of all departmental vehicles.

-Students driving University-Rented Vehicles must always purchase the physical damage insurance offered by the rental company.
-Faculty and staff driving University-Rented Vehicles domestically do not need to purchase the physical damage insurance offered through the rental company.
-However, when faculty and staff rent vehicles internationally, they must purchase the additional physical damage insurance.
+Faculty, staff, and students driving university-rented vehicles domestically do not need to purchase the physical damage insurance offered through the rental company.
+However, when faculty and staff rent vehicles internationally, they must purchase the additional physical damage insurance at their sponsoring department’s expense.

 Use of a vehicle for university-related business during inclement weather